Revisiting Step-Size Assumptions in Stochastic Approximation: Introduction

+In these two instances of SA the use of \textit{exploration} implies that the evolution of $\bfPhi \eqdef \{\Phi_n\}$ will depend upon the parameter sequence; one example of this is the application of $\epsilon$-greedy policies in Q-learning \cite{sutbar18,CSRL}.
+To address this reality it is assumed that this process satisfies a conditional Markov property as in \cite{pezheu97,rambha19,chedevborkonmey21}.
+If the state space $\state$ is finite then the conditional Markov property requires a family of transition matrices $\{ P_\theta \colon \theta \in \Re^d \}$, and for each $n$ and $x'\in\state$ it is assumed that

-There is extensive theory concerning two settings: (i) vanishing step-size with $\rho \in (1/2,1]$, and (ii) constant step-size, in which $\rho=0$.
+There is extensive theory for the Markovian setting in which $P_\theta$ does not depend on $\theta$, and this theory is largely restricted to two settings: (i) vanishing step-size with $\rho \in (1/2,1]$, and (ii) constant step-size, in which $\rho=0$.
 In either case, bounds on the mean-squared error (MSE) of estimates are determined by the step-size: subject to assumptions, $\Expect[\| \theta_n - \theta^*\|^2] = O(\alpha_n)$.
-These assumptions are most subtle when $\rho=1$---see the CLT for SA in \cite{benmetpri12,bor20a} or the MSE theory in \cite{chedevborkonmey21,chezhadoaclamag22}.
+These assumptions are most subtle when $\rho=1$: see the CLT for SA in \cite{benmetpri12,bor20a} or the MSE theory in \cite{chedevborkonmey21,chezhadoaclamag22}.

 The Polyak-Ruppert (PR) averaged estimates are defined by